-Store of value or "payment" cryptocurrencies are primarily used to pay for goods and services and are often considered a substitute for gold, cash or forms of electronic payment.
+- Store of value or "payment" cryptocurrencies: Store of value or "payment" cryptocurrencies are primarily used to pay for goods and services and are often considered a substitute for gold, cash or forms of electronic payment.
 Merchants have begun to accept these types of cryptocurrencies as payment, although overall adoption for retail and commercial services is currently limited and the cryptocurrency is often converted to a fiat currency, such as the U.S. dollar, immediately upon acceptance by the merchant.
-Examples of store of value and payment cryptocurrencies are Bitcoin ("BTC") and Litecoin;

-- Cryptocurrencies that comprise part of a blockchain economy or blockchain platform typically have more functionality than a payment currency.
-Blockchain economies or platforms permit the use of the cryptocurrency to create other digital assets or tokens, run decentralized applications on the blockchain platform and build various types of functionality and features on the blockchain platform.
-Examples of cryptocurrencies that are part of blockchain economies include Ether ("ETH"), EOS and TRON; - Privacy coins are cryptocurrencies created to focus on privacy and security.
+Examples of store of value and payment cryptocurrencies are Bitcoin and Litecoin; - 2.
+Cryptocurrencies that are part of blockchain economies: Cryptocurrencies that comprise part of a blockchain economy or blockchain platform, and typically have more functionality than a payment currency.
+Blockchain economies or platforms permit the use of the cryptocurrency to create other digital assets or tokens, run decentralized applications on the blockchain platform, and build various types of functionality and features on the blockchain platform.
+Examples of cryptocurrencies that are part of blockchain economies include Ether ("ETH"), EOS and TRON; - 3.
+Privacy Coins: Privacy coins are cryptocurrencies created to focus on privacy and security.
 Privacy coin transaction details are typically encrypted, so that only the sender and receiver of the coins knows how many coins were involved in the transaction.
 In addition, the balance of a privacy coin wallet is known only to the owner of the wallet and cannot be viewed on the public blockchain record.
 An example of a privacy coin is Monero.
 While privacy coins may be beneficial to some, for example, individuals making donations that involve privacy concerns, the anonymity of privacy coins has led some jurisdictions to ban them in an effort to limit potential future use, illicit financing and other criminal activity.
 See "Item 1A.
-Risk Factors Risks Related to Our Business Our platform may be exploited to facilitate illegal activity such as fraud, money laundering, gambling, tax evasion, and scams.
-If any of our customers use our platform to further such illegal activities, our business could be adversely affected. - Utility tokens are digital tokens run on a blockchain platform that are used solely to "pay for" or "power" products or services on that specific platform.
-Examples of utility tokens include Golem and Basic Attention Token; and - Stablecoins are cryptocurrencies whose value is connected to an asset that is not expected to significantly fluctuate in value.
+Risk Factors Risks Related to Our Business Our platform or our API Providers' platforms may be exploited to facilitate illegal activity such as fraud, money laundering, gambling, tax evasion, and scams, which could adversely affect our business." - 4.
+Utility Tokens: Utility tokens are digital tokens run on a blockchain platform that are used solely to "pay for" or "power" products or services on that specific platform.
+Examples of utility tokens include Golem and Basic Attention Token; and - 5.
+Stablecoins: Stablecoins are cryptocurrencies whose value is connected to an asset that is not expected to significantly fluctuate in value.
 Different stablecoins have adopted different methods of stabilization.
 Examples of stablecoins are U.S. Dollar Coin ("USDC"), Tether ("USDT"), and DAI.
-The possibility still exists for stablecoins to fluctuate significantly in value over time, particularly where those stablecoins are connected to fiat currencies that experience fluctuations, such as the decreasing value of the U.S. dollar due to inflation.
+While stablecoins are meant to maintain a stable value, stablecoins are not risk-free and are not immune to fluctuations in price.
+A range of factors may cause stablecoins to depeg from the pegged value, including supply and demand, market volatility, market confidence and adoption, liquidity risk and technology risk.
+As a result, the possibility still exists for stablecoins to fluctuate significantly in value over time, particularly where those stablecoins are connected to fiat currencies that experience fluctuations, such as the decreasing value of the U.S. dollar due to inflation.